AVSLab/basilisk/docs/installOnMacOS.md

 ```
 set path = ( ~/Library/Python/2.7/bin $path )
 ```
+5. If you are using the Homebrew version of python, then add the path `/usr/local/bin` before the other paths.
+If you type in a new Terminal window `which python` you should see a path to the Homebrew installation of python, most likely `/usr/local/bin/python`
-5. Save and close the file
+6. Save and close the file
-6. Open a new terminal window for the path to take effect
+7. Open a new terminal window for the path to take effect

-Note:
+**Note:**
 We suggest you remove any other python packages (such as Anaconda), or change the path in your terminal shell if you really want to keep it.

 ### Setup Required Python packages